-The FERPA does not specifically address social media, but it is crucial to keep in mind that a post or remark might easily violate FERPA laws.
+FERPA doesn’t specifically address social media, but it is crucial to keep in mind that a post or remark might easily violate FERPA laws.

 |Related: FERPA and Email Communication: The Role of Email Archiving in Education|

-The Children’s Online Privacy Protection Act (COPPA) protects the privacy of children under the age of 13.
-COPPA was enacted in 1998, well before most school districts were using social networks.
+The Children’s Online Privacy Protection Act (COPPA) protects the privacy of children under the age of 13 and was enacted in 1998, well before most school districts were using social networks.

-While COPPA doesn’t specifically apply to social media, it still applies to some school websites.
-If your school district has a website, it is required by law to have parental consent before collecting or sharing any personal information about children under 13.
+While COPPA doesn’t explicitly govern social media, it does extend to certain school websites.
+If your school district operates a website, obtaining parental consent before collecting or sharing personal information about children under 13 is a legal requirement.

 Although online service owners and operators are generally responsible for ensuring that they have permission to collect information, teachers are often placed in a position where they must provide permission, rather than parents, for the collection of information.

-When it comes to social media in schools, many school districts create their own rules.
+When it comes to school social media, many school districts create their own rules.

 In this regard, the school district is an excellent starting point when seeking advice on how to handle social media channels and preserve students’ privacy.